nateraw/huggingpics/README.md

 | **term_3** | corgi                                                               | ravioli                                                                           | hot dog                                                                                 | paris                                                                       |
 | **term_4** |                                                                     |                                                                                   | nachos                                                                                  |                                                                             |
 | **term_5** |                                                                     |                                                                                   | popcorn                                                                                 |                                                                             |

+You can see a full list of model repos created using this tool by [clicking here](https://huggingface.co/models?filter=huggingpics)